sergialbi/CI_PROJECT/README.md

 # CI project

-## Dependences
+## Dependencies

-First of all you will need to install the following libraries for execute our code:
+First of all, you will need to install the following libraries to execute our code:

-* scickit-learn
+* scikit-learn
 * tensorflow
+* keras
+* tensorboard
-* tensorflow probabilites
+* tensorflow-probabilities
 * box2d
 * PyTorch
 * Gym

 ## How to execute our code

-* Step 1: Open folder CI_PROJECT and find main.py
+* Step 1: Open the folder CI_PROJECT and find main.py

 * Step 2: Write on your terminal py main.py

-* Step 3: The following messages will be appear on your terminal.
+* Step 3: The following messages will appear on your terminal.
 Select the option that you want to execute.

   ```
   0: create folders